Skip to Content

 Our Call to Action

-- Ensure transparency, accountability, and public access to water quality data in all jurisdictions.
+• Ensure transparency, accountability, and public access to up-to-date and historical water-quality data in all jurisdictions.

 Clean water is a fundamental human right.
 It transcends politics, geography, and ideology.
-Protecting it is the responsibility of all levels of government — and the duty of every Canadian to demand.
+It is a responsibility shared by all levels of government — and a duty that must be met with urgency.

 We stand together — environmental advocates, scientists, healthcare professionals, community leaders, and citizens — united in calling for leadership that matches the scale of this crisis.

 Safe drinking water cannot wait.
-The time for national action is now.
+The time for action is now.

 Signed,